svjack/Light-A-Video/README.md

 </div>

 Light-A-Video leverages the the capabilities of image relighting models and VDM motion priors to achieve temporally consistent video relighting.
+By integrating the Consistent Light Attention to stabilize lighting source generation and employ the Progressive Light Fusion strategy for smooth appearance transitions.

 ## 🔧 Installations (python==3.10 recommended)